OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

     ...
 ```

-`Process` command exposes multiple functions which can be explored as per needs, some useful functions being `findModuleByAddress`, `findModuleByName`, `enumerateRanges` etc.
+The `Process` command exposes multiple functions which can be explored as per needs.
+Some useful functions are `findModuleByAddress`, `findModuleByName` and `enumerateRanges` besides others.

 ### References